antonfirsov/docs/2020/08-Aug/interop/interop.md

 #### SuppressGCTransition

 When executing a [P/Invoke](https://docs.microsoft.com/dotnet/standard/native-interop/pinvoke), the runtime switches the [GC mode](https://github.com/dotnet/runtime/blob/master/docs/coding-guidelines/clr-code-guide.md#218-use-the-right-gc-mode--preemptive-vs-cooperative) from cooperative to preemptive mode.
-This transition comes with an overhead - an additional frame as well as the work to do the transition - which, depending on the scenario, can lead to the setup of a P/Invoke being more expensive than the native function that is invoked.
+Depending on the scenario, this transition, which also includes an additional frame, can lead to [the setup](https://github.com/dotnet/runtime/blob/master/docs/design/coreclr/botr/clr-abi.md#per-call-site-pinvoke-work) of a P/Invoke being more expensive than the native function that is invoked.

 [`SuppressGCTransitionAttribute`](https://github.com/dotnet/runtime/issues/30741) ([dotnet/coreclr#26458](https://github.com/dotnet/coreclr/pull/26458)) provides a way for developers to indicate that a P/Invoke should avoid the GC transition.
 The ability to reduce this interop overhead enables high-performance P/Invoke calls in both runtime libraries and third-party libraries.
 This is similar in spirit to internal [FCalls](https://github.com/dotnet/runtime/blob/master/docs/design/coreclr/botr/corelib.md#calling-from-managed-to-native-code) into the runtime itself.